 Literature for Self-Study

-If you don’t find the online course very appealing, you can always attend the refresher course in mathematics (see next point), or alternatively, you can use the textbook, Mathematik für Wirtschaftswissenschaftler, by Knut Sydsæter, Peter Hammond und Arne Strøm (fourth edition) from the lecture on Analysis and Linear Algebra A to study alone.
+If you don’t find the online course very appealing, you can always attend the refresher course in mathematics (see next point), or alternatively, you can use the textbook, Mathematik für Wirtschaftswissenschaftler, by Knut Sydsæter, Peter Hammond und Arne Strøm (fifth edition) from the lecture on Analysis and Linear Algebra A to study alone.
 Chapters one to nine include math topics learned at school at the level described in the catalog of minimum requirements for mathematics.
 The first three chapters cover the content of the refresher course (including the points marked ** in the catalog of minimum requirements for mathematics).
 Vectors are discussed in chapter fifteen.

 Refresher Course in Mathematics for Students of Economics